Installation view of Terry Karson: Commons, photo courtesy of MAM.

 Nicolle

-Nicolle began working with MAM in 2019 as an education intern, then as a Visitor Engagement and Security Officer for close to three years before moving into her current position as Operations Assistant.
+Nicolle began working with MAM in 2019 as an education intern, then served as a Visitor Engagement and Security Officer and Operations Assistant before moving into her current position.
 Nicolle earned an associate’s degree at Spokane Falls Community College and a Bachelor of Fine Arts in ceramics from the University of Montana.
 Nicolle is a practicing studio potter and serves on the National Council on Education for the Ceramic Arts Green Task Force (NCECA GTF), which focuses on sustainability in the ceramics field.
 She has presented her research on the sustainability of mining and refining at NCECA 2021, NCECA Clay Week 2021, and NCECA 2023.

 Board of Directors